dmauser/azure-hub-spoke/hubspk-onprem-azure/README.md

 # Hub and Spoke Lab

 ## Intro

-This lab is designed to deploy a hub and spoke network topology in Azure.
-The lab will deploy a hub virtual network with a virtual network gateway and two spoke virtual networks.
-The lab will also deploy a virtual machine in each spoke virtual network.
-The lab will also deploy a virtual network gateway in the hub virtual network and establish a ExpressRoute connection between the hub virtual network and an on-premises (aka branch) network.
+This lab sets up a hub and spoke network topology in Azure, including virtual network gateways and virtual machines in each network.
+It also establishes an ExpressRoute connection between the Azure hub and an emulated on-premises network.

-The lab also will deploy the emulated Azure on-premises with a virtual network gateway (VNG) and a virtual machine in the on-premises virtual network.

 ## Pre-requisites